cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 #.
 All commits are signed off.
 See the section :ref:`dev_coo`.

+#.
+Document any user-facing or breaking changes in ``Documentation/install/upgrade.rst``.

 #. (optional) Pick the appropriate milestone for which this PR is being
    targeted, e.g. ``1.6``, ``1.7``.
 This is in particular important in the time frame between the feature freeze and final release date.